riscv/sail-riscv/doc/jsonl/README.md

     /// On interrupt, this is equal to the cause.
 Mutually exclusive with
     /// exception.
 The top 'interrupt' bit of mstatus is not included.
     interrupt: Option<u64>,
     /// List of X register writes.
-May be missing if there are none.
+May be omitted if there are none.
     #[serde(default)]
-    x: Vec<(u8, u64)>,
+    x: Vec<(u8, ByteVec)>,
     /// List of F register writes.
-May be missing if there are none.
+May be omitted if there are none.
     #[serde(default)]
-    f: Vec<(u8, u64)>,
+    f: Vec<(u8, ByteVec)>,
     /// List of V register writes.
-May be missing if there are none.
+May be omitted if there are none.
     /// The values are a little endian array.
     #[serde(default)]
-    v: Vec<(u8, Vec<u8>)>,
+    v: Vec<(u8, ByteVec)>,
     /// List of CSR writes.
-May be missing if there are none.
+May be omitted if there are none.
     #[serde(default)]
-    csr: Vec<(u16, u64)>,
+    csr: Vec<(u16, ByteVec)>,
     /// Loads and stores.
-May be missing if none.
+May be omitted if there are none.
     #[serde(default)]
     loads: Vec<MemAccess>,
     #[serde(default)]